 Example 2: “I was feeling worthless.
 I felt as if the work I was doing was of poor quality and that I might as well stop doing it altogether.”

-The next step is to describe the action you would have taken if you were in that same situation but not feeling the same way.
-Imagine what you would do if you were completely calm and free of any negative or unwanted feelings.
+The next step is to describe the action you would have taken if you were in that same situation, but not feeling the same way.
+Imagine what you would do if you were completely calm and free of any unwanted feelings.

-Example 1: “If I wasn’t feeling neglected and angry, I wouldn’t have yelled at him when he got home.
+Example 1: “If I weren’t feeling neglected and angry, I wouldn’t have yelled at him when he got home.
 Instead, I would have told him that I would like him to call first.
-I might also have talked about how I really want to feel like I come first in his life, and that sometimes it doesn’t seem that way.”
+I might have also said that I want to feel like I come first in his life, and that sometimes it doesn’t seem that way.”

-Example 2: “If I wasn’t feeling worthless, I would have continued doing my work the way I usually do… I certainly wouldn’t have sat there wasting time and feeling sorry for myself.”
+Example 2: “If I weren’t feeling worthless, I would have done my work the way I usually do.
+I certainly wouldn’t have sat there wasting time and feeling sorry for myself.”

 What can you learn from your feelings?
 What does your feeling or experience in that situation say about you?
 What is the message that your feeling(s) were giving you?
 What does this say about you?
 About your situation?
 About what you need to do differently?

 Example 1: “I’m learning that I need a lot of reassurance and that I’m not really angry at him.
 I’m also learning that he really does love me but he doesn’t always know how I feel.
-Maybe I can work on my need for reassurance and maybe, together, we can work out something that will help us communicate better.”
+Maybe I can work on my need for reassurance.
+Maybe together, we can work out something that will help us communicate better.”

 Write down your answer.

-Now that you have identified how you could have behaved differently and now that you have decided what you can learn from your feeling(s) in that situation, ask yourself: “How can I act differently if that same situation arises again?”
+Now that you have reflected on what you can learn from this situation, ask yourself: “How can I act differently if that same situation arises again?”

-Example 1: “If this happens again, I’m going to ask myself whether or not I’m really angry at him because I need reassurance, or because he is being truly inconsiderate.
+Example 1: “If this happens again, I’m going to ask myself whether I’m angry at him because I need reassurance, or because he is being truly inconsiderate.
 And I’m not going to yell at him about drinking with his friends because that’s not really the issue.
-I’m also going to ask him to let me know if he’s going to be staying out late, so I can plan my time, too, and we can both have a good time.”
+I’m also going to ask him to let me know if he’s going to be staying out late.
+This way, I can plan my time, too, and we can both have a good time.”

-Example 2: “If this happens again, I’m going to ask myself if I’m exaggerating one person’s opinion and whether or not that opinion is worth getting upset about.
+Example 2: “If this happens again, I’m going to ask myself if I’m exaggerating one person’s opinion.
+I’ll also ask myself whether or not that opinion is worth getting upset about.
 And I’m going to remind myself that I do good work.”

-What might interfere with acting differently in that situation if it arises again, or if you feel that same way again (e.g. motivation, forgetfulness, being unsure how to behave differently)?
-Write down potential obstacles and how you will deal with them if they arise.
+What might interfere with acting differently if that situation arises again?
+(Some examples include a lack of motivation, forgetfulness, or being unsure of how to behave differently.)
+Write down potential obstacles and how you will deal with them.

 For example: “My biggest obstacle is that my feelings will overcome me.
 If I feel that this is happening, I will take a few deep breaths to clear my mind and decide what I should be doing.”

-Successful change requires that you track your progress so that you know when you are being successful at changing your thinking.
+Successful change requires that you track your progress.
 How will you keep track of your progress?
 Write the details of what you can do.

-For example: Keep a journal or daily diary, write down your accomplishments every time they happen (e.g. whenever you do something constructive and helpful in a situation rather than act upon your temporary feeling), post a “calendar of success” on your refrigerator, etc.
+For example: Keep a journal or daily diary.
+Write down your accomplishments every time they happen (e.g. taking constructive action instead of acting on temporary feelings).
+You could also post a “calendar of success” on your refrigerator.